exoplatform/exo-documentation/docs/UserReward.rst

 Each wallet has a private key.
 It's important to save the private key of your wallet and keep it to your self following these steps :

-- Click on secutity icon to display security popup
+- Click on security icon to display security popup

 |image6|